 Ps.
 I know some time has passed since my last post.
 I’ve been caught up in my adventures and have some serious catching up to do on my posts.
 Stay tuned and thanks for visiting.

 I don’t tend to throw the word epic around much though I have been on some epic mountain bike rides – Tahoe’s Flume Trail, Lake Crescent’s Spruce Railroad Trail, and while not epic per se, that little gem, Diamond Valley Lake was quite lovely too.
 Fond memories of those rides were stirred up by my ride today on the Navajo Lake Trail.
-It was by accident that I arrived here as I had set out to do the Navajo Loop Trail in Brian Head, but never found that trail head.
-Instead, I thought I’d try my luck at the Navajo Lake Loop and I was not not disappointed.
+As you can see, Navajo Lake and the surrounding area dazzles in the Fall.
+It’s quite sweet in the Summer too, a great spot to escape the heat of St. George as it’s usually at least 10 degrees cooler.

 It’s a sweet, highly scenic, nontechnical single track cruise by way of Navajo Lake Loop Trail and the Virgin River Rim Trail, aka the other half of the Navajo Lake Loop Trail.
-Apologies, I didn’t take as many pictures as I usually do – guess I was having too much fun.
-Guess, you’ll have to go see how beautiful it is for yourself.
+Great for mountain biking, trail running, or a hike.

 Interesting fact: The lake was created when a lava flow dammed the eastern end of the valley.